 Challenge Two: Balancing local flexibility with global standardization

-The logical step here is to work with a modern global payroll software system that introduces best-practice standardization but can be modified to your specific needs without requiring heavy customization.
+With a modern global payroll platform, the vendor will have already made the technological investment to create the core system, which should minimize, if not eliminate, the need for the additional scope to cover your local needs.
+In fact, today’s advanced global payroll solutions use centralized, cloud-based data management and processes to introduce best-practice standardization that can be modified to your specific needs without requiring heavy customization.
 (Customization leads to costly maintenance and difficulties in making improvements or enhancements further down the line.)

-Challenge Three: Effective data management & reporting
+Challenge Three: Establishing effective data management and reporting

 The emergence of cloud-based software and its rapid rate of adoption have created a new wave of system integrations, consolidations, migrations, and replacements.

 A clear technology roadmap is required to break the integration challenge into manageable, focused projects, rolled out in stages with the assistance of cloud integration tools.
 However, the roadmap must be developed in line with a new payroll process and data model, with all elements directly focused on achieving better outcomes for the global payroll function.